Exact Tensor Completion Powered by Slim Transforms: Exact Tensor Completion Guarantee with Arbitrary Linear Transforms

 \section{Exact Tensor Completion Guarantee with Arbitrary Linear Transforms}

-Equipped with the newly defined tensor-tensor product, t-SVD and the tensor nuclear norm, we now consider to complete a tensor with an arbitrary linear transform.
-In this section, we show that under certain tensor incoherence conditions, exact tensor completion with arbitrary linear transforms can be achieved with a theoretical guarantee.
+Equipped with these concepts directly built on the transform domain, we now consider completing a tensor with an arbitrary linear transform.
+In this section, under certain tensor incoherence conditions, a theoretical guarantee to achieve exact tensor completion with arbitrary linear transforms is established.